HubSpot by IV-Lead

 Values

-- Number: stores a string of numerals or numbers written in decimal or scientific notation.
-You can select the formatting of a number property when creating or editing the property:
+• Number: stores a string of numerals or numbers written in decimal or scientific notation.
+When creating or editing a number property, you can select the formatting:

-- Formatted: formats the number with commas, for example 1,000,000.
-Formatted numbers should not exceed 20 digits in length.
-After 20 digits, they'll be shown in exponential notation.
+• Formatted: formats the number with commas, for example 1,000,000.
+The length of formatted numbers should not exceed 20 digits.
+The numbers will be displayed in exponential notation after 20 digits.

-- Unformatted: removes number formatting, for example 1000000.
-Unformatted numbers are treated like strings, so unformatted values can have a large number of digits.
-However, for best results in reports, values should not exceed 38 total digits, 10 of which can be to the right of the decimal place.
+• Unformatted: Removes number formatting, such as 1000000.
+Unformatted numbers are treated as strings, so they can have a large number of digits.
+In reports, values should not exceed 38 digits, 10 of which can be to the right of the decimal place, for best results.

-Please note: you can only set workflows and segments to enroll based on whole integers, but if a record meets the criteria, even with a value including a decimal, it can still qualify for workflows or segments.
-For example, a contact with a value of -2.5 for a number property will enroll in a workflow with the enrollment trigger Number property is less than -2.
+Please note: Workflows and segments can only enroll records based on whole integers, but records containing decimals can still qualify if they meet the criteria.
+A contact with a number property value of -2.5 will enroll in a workflow with the enrollment trigger Number property is less than -2.

-- Calculation: stores equations based on properties of associated records, or based on properties in custom equations.
-Calculation properties cannot be used in forms and are available in Professional and Enterprise accounts only.
+• Calculation: Equations can be stored based on properties of associated records, or based on properties of custom equations.
+Forms cannot be used with calculation properties, which are only available in Professional and Enterprise accounts.

-- Rollup: stores a value.
-It calculates the property values of all records of a selected object based on the rollup type.
-Type options include Min, Max, Count, Sum, and Average. (e.g., the count of all associated companies create dates).
-Format options include Formatted, Unformatted, Currency, Percentage, and Duration.
-For example, you can create a rollup property to get the count of all associated companies based on their create dates.
+• Rollup: stores a value.
+Based on the rollup type, it calculates the property values of all records of a selected object.
+There are five types of data: Min, Max, Count, Sum, and Average. (e.g., the count of all associated companies create dates).
+A variety of format options are available, including; Formatted, Unformatted, Currency, Percentage, and Duration.
+To get the count of all associated companies based on their creation dates, you can create a rollup property.

-- Score (legacy): stores a number based on custom scoring attributes, only available for contacts, companies, and deals.
-The number of Score properties you can create depends on your HubSpot subscription.
-Score properties cannot be used in forms.
+• Score (legacy): stores a number based on custom scoring attributes, only available for contacts, companies, and deals.
+Depending on your HubSpot subscription, you can create a certain number of Score properties.
+Forms cannot use score properties.

 Other

-- URL: stores an appropriately formatted URL link (e.g., https://www.yourdomain.com).
-You can specify a list of domains that should be allowed or blocked.
-When you enter a value, https:// will be automatically appended to the beginning.
-Any value that does not fit the valid URL format cannot be saved.
-URL property values are clickable links in the CRM (e.g., when displayed on an index page).
+• URL: stores an appropriately formatted URL link (e.g., https://www.yourdomain.com).
+It is possible to specify a list of domains that should be allowed or blocked.
+You will automatically add https:// to the beginning of a value when you enter it.
+Values that do not fit the valid URL format cannot be saved.
+In the CRM, URL property values can be clicked (for example, when displayed on an index page).
 URL properties cannot be used in forms.